jeffreykegler/hoonlint/misc/whitespace.md

 inter-comments separate the sequence steps from other lexemes, and from each other;
 while pre-comments preceed sequence steps.

-The rune-ish expression that directly contains a vertical comment, determines its inter-comment column location and the pre-comment column location.
-A comment is "directly contained" by a rune-ish if the rune-ish expression contains the comment, but no proper subexpression of the rune-ish expression also contains that comment.
-This implies taht
-a comment is "contained" by a rune-ish expression if it separates the rune-ish from the first runechild;
-of if it separates
-a consecutive pair of the rune-ish expression's runechildren.

 Informally, the body of a standard vertical gap follows these conventions: